-The parallel efficiency of the overset approach depends primarily upon the proper distribution of the computational workload and the minimization of the communication overhead among the processors.
-For most practical computational problems, optimal load balancing to minimize processor idle time is a challenging task.
-Overset applications with tens of millions of grid points may consist of many overlapping grids.
-Smart clustering of individual grids (also known as blocks or zones) into groups should therefore not only consider the total number of "weighted" grid points (described in Section 3.3), but also the size and connectivity of the inter-grid data.
+task.
+Applications with tens of millions of grid points may consist of many overlapping grids.
+Smart clustering of individual grids (also known as blocks or zones) into groups should therefore not only consider the total number of "weighted" grid points, but also the size and connectivity of the inter-grid data.
 Major challenges during the grouping process may arise due to the wide variation in block sizes and the disparity in the number of inter-grid boundary points.
 Note also that for large processor sets, the overhead associated with boundary data exchange may adversely affect parallel performance.

 This paper analyzes the effects of various performance enhancement techniques on the parallel efficiency of an overset grid Navier-Stokes CFD application called OVERFLOW.
 Specifically, the role of asynchronous communication, grid splitting, and grid grouping strategies are presented and discussed.
 First, we study the effect of synchronous and asynchronous communication via MPI.
 The asynchronous exchange is an attempt to relax the communication schedule in order to hide latency.
 Second, the splitting of large blocks as a means of controlling the computational load is analyzed.
 This is particularly important for scalability, where the same grid system must be retained for executing on different numbers of processors.
 Finally, two grid clustering techniques are examined: one based on a naive bin-packing approach and the other using a more sophisticated graph partitioning method.
-All our experiments are conducted on an SGI Origin2000 machine using three test cases that simulate complex rotorcraft vortex dynamics and consist of between 63 million and 78 million grid points.
+All our experiments are conducted on an SGI Origin2000 machine using a test case that simulates complex rotorcraft vortex dynamics and consists of more than 69 million grid points.
 Results indicate that performance depends critically on the level of latency hiding and the quality of load balancing across the processors.